 In one of his latest lectures, “Competition is for losers,” Peter Thiel (founder of Paypal) said that to conquer a market, you must be 10x better:

-My sort of crazy, somewhat arbitrary rule of thumb is you want to have a technology that’s an order of magnitude better than the next best thing.
+My sort of crazy, somewhat arbitrary rule of thumb is that you want to have a technology order of magnitude better than the next best thing.
 So Amazon had over ten times as many books, it may not have been that high tech, but you figure, oh well, it can sell ten times as many books and be more efficient along the way.

 For MenGear, we hired a junior copywriter to write unique product descriptions for every product on the site.
 Because the products we sell are hard to find on the local market, it was easy to create unique product descriptions.